wilsonmar/scala/README.md

 The sequence of information and examples here has been hand-crafted based on various tutorials.

+(This one page will be separated into separate ones)

 ## History
 * 2003 <a href="#Odersky">Martin Odersky</a> releases Version 1.0 of Scala after a year of work.
 * 2011 TypeSafe formed to provide commercial support for a <a name="WhatIsReactive">Reactive Platform</a>.